ASKoshelenko/setup_scripts_and_utils/addMailAliases.md

 Ensure you have the following before you start:

-- Access to the MariaDB/MySQL server where Pritunl's `vmail` database is hosted.
+- Access to the MariaDB/MySQL server `vmail` database is hosted.
 - Appropriate permissions to execute insert commands on the `vmail` database.
 - Knowledge of the target domain and email addresses to which emails will be forwarded.